ACSM's guidelines for exercise testing and prescription 12e book header

 Book

-The 12th edition of the Guidelines presents evidence-based standards with new several new sections, including updates on sex differences, transgender and gender diverse individuals, spontaneous coronary artery dissection, postural orthostatic tachycardia syndrome, pediatric patients with cardiac conditions, metabolic dysfunction-associated steatotic liver disease, and myalgic encephalomyelitis/chronic fatigue syndrome.
+The 12th edition of the Guidelines presents evidence-based standards with several new sections, including updates on sex differences, transgender and gender diverse individuals, spontaneous coronary artery dissection, postural orthostatic tachycardia syndrome, pediatric patients with cardiac conditions, metabolic dysfunction-associated steatotic liver disease, and myalgic encephalomyelitis/chronic fatigue syndrome.
 Also, a section on respiratory muscle testing and training was added to the section on pulmonary disease as much evidence has shown clinically meaningful outcomes.
 Significant updates based on current evidence-based practices were made to Chapter 12 on Behavioral Theories and for the resistance training section in Chapter 5.
 Highlights of this edition include:

 • Updated content reflects current ACSM guidance on best practices for exercise testing and prescription, based on changes in the field and advances in research.